mrsingleton/jour71105/lessons/data/math/averages/readme.md

 |What number is right in the middle?|__Median__|
 |What number occurs most?|__Mode__|

-### Median
-Without the help of a spreadsheet tool, the median would have to be calculated manually.
-It is reached by sorting all values in ascending or descending order, then determining which value falls right in the middle of the entire list of values.
-That'll be a real number from among the list if there is an odd number of figures.
-For an even number of figures, you take the mean of the middle two.
-__Spreadsheet function: `=MEDIAN()`__

 ### Mode
 The mode is the value that occurs the most and it is reached by counting -- also a manual process without the help of a spreadsheet function.
 Unlike the other two types, there can be more than one mode, or sometimes no mode.